Raffaello/br-archive/README.md

  The `bra_fs` can be used directly in C++, but `lib-bra` is using the C wrapper `bra-fs_c`.

 ## Entry MAX_LENGTH (Directory & Filename)

- There is a limit for each entry, file or directory, to be max 255 chars.
+ There is a limit for each entry, file or directory, to be 255 characters max.

  Potentially if divided in multiple entry, sub-dirs for e.g., it can overcome that maximum.